MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobject-instances-.md

 ---
-Description: 'The Instances\_ method of the SWbemObject object creates an enumerator that returns the instances of the current class object.
+Description: The Instances\_ method of the SWbemObject object creates an enumerator that returns the instances of the current class object.
 This method implements a simple query.
-More complex queries may require the use of SWbemServices.ExecQuery.'
+More complex queries may require the use of SWbemServices.ExecQuery.
 audience: developer
-author: 'REDMOND\\markl'
+author: REDMOND\\markl
-manager: 'REDMOND\\markl'
+manager: REDMOND\\markl
-ms.assetid: '30402d7d-f7cb-43b5-96b5-a8a76144e32d'
+ms.assetid: 30402d7d-f7cb-43b5-96b5-a8a76144e32d
-ms.prod: 'windows-server-dev'
+ms.prod: windows-server-dev
-ms.technology: 'windows-management-instrumentation'
+ms.technology: windows-management-instrumentation
 ms.tgt_platform: multiple
-title: 'SWbemObject.Instances\_ method'
+title: SWbemObject.Instances\_ method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
 ---

 # SWbemObject.Instances\_ method